-- Setting the conditions of an offenders release on parole.
+- The conditions of an offenders release on parole;

-- Whether and how a parole order should be revoked.
+- Whether and how a parole order should be revoked after a breach;

 - Whether and how an Intensive Correction Order, Periodic Detention Order or Home Detention Order is revoked, substituted or reinstated.

 The offender must show the Authority that they are rehabilitated.
-To show this they must not commit any criminal offences in custody or any prison discipline offences.
+To do this they must not have committed any criminal offences or any prison discipline offences while in custody.
 They may also have to progress through the prison classification system and obtain minimum security classification with weekend leave.
 This is subject to good behaviour and, depending on the type of offence, the completion of rehabilitation programs.

-While on parole an offender will be subject to regular visits and checks.
-They are also expected not to commit further offences.
-The SPA will also insist that the offender addresses their offending behaviour by completing courses they consider necessary to help prevent re-offending; such as drug and alcohol rehabilitation, anger management and/or violence prevention programs and sex offender programs.
+While on parole, an offender will be subject to regular visits and checks.
+They will also be expected not to commit further offences.
+The SPA will also require the offender to address their offending behaviour by completing courses it considers necessary to help prevent re-offending – such as drug and alcohol rehabilitation, anger management and/or violence prevention programs and sex offender programs.

-The SPA can revoke parole at any time without any notice necessarily being given to the offender.
-A warrant is issued and when the offender is arrested the revocation will be listed for hearing about 4 to 6 weeks later.
+The SPA can revoke a person’s parole at any time without any notice necessarily being given to the offender.
+A warrant is issued and when the offender is arrested the revocation will be listed for hearing about four to six weeks later.
 The offender will appear at the hearing and can be legally represented.
 A court cannot grant bail in the meantime.

-If the offender is charged with further offences while on parole the Authority can revoke without waiting to see if the person is found guilty.
-They will consider the police brief of evidence when making this decision.
-If the person is later found not guilty the Authority may rescind the revocation but will not always do so.
+If a person is charged with further offences while on parole, the Authority can revoke their parole without waiting to see if they are found guilty.
+The SPA will consider the police brief of evidence when making this decision.
+If the person is later found not guilty, the Authority may rescind the revocation but will not always do so.
 If there are some mitigating or compassionate circumstances surrounding the breach, the Authority may rescind it.

-If the revocation is due to fresh charges, the Authority will not reconsider the revocation until the fresh charges are finalised.
+If a revocation is due to fresh charges, the Authority will not reconsider the revocation until the fresh charges have been finalised.
 If a revocation of parole is not rescinded, the offender will have to serve the balance of the sentence in custody.
 If the balance of the sentence is more than 12 months, the offender will be eligible for parole again after they have served 12 months.